The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 7. Keep things on the balcony, glass it

-It is believed that glazing balconies in the USSR was prohibited, but this is not entirely true - glazed balconies began to appear in the last decade of the USSR, for example, I personally saw quite a few glazed balconies in Pripyat - in which, as you know, no one has lived since 1986 of the year.
-The balcony was usually glazed in order to fill it with the old rubbish listed in the previous section, which was also supplemented with some old crumbling chest of drawers, a pillowcase with dried podleschik, broken Telekhana skis and a filing of Science and Life for 1983-88.
+It is believed that glazing balconies was prohibited in the USSR, but this is not entirely true - glazed balconies began to appear precisely in the last decade of the USSR.
+For example, I personally saw quite a lot of glass balconies in Pripyat - which, as you know, no one has lived in since 1986.
+The balcony was usually glassed in order to fill it with the old rubbish listed in the previous section.
+It was complemented by some chest of drawers that had dried out from many years of use, a pillowcase with dried forest species, broken Telekhany skis, and a binder of the Science and Life magazine for the years 1983-1988.

-If you want to be considered a modern person, then never glaze the balcony in your apartment - it is created in order to breathe fresh air and not keep old rubbish there.
-In the extreme case (if you’ve already glazed) - don’t take the garbage there, better just throw it away, the old skis will never come in handy for anything.
+If you want to be considered a modern person, then never glaze the balcony in your apartment - it was created to breathe fresh air, and not to store unnecessary rubbish there.
+As a last resort (if you've already glazed it), don't take the trash there, it's better to just throw it away; you'll never need your old skis for anything.

 8. Walk at home in an alcoholic shirt and old sneakers

-I don't know why, but often in the USSR it was customary to walk at home in the most shabby clothes - at best it was some kind of greasy dressing gown, at worst - blue woolen sweatpants stretched out on the knees with torn off straps, some old shapeless T-shirt and worn-out slippers.
-I have no versions of why it was like this - apparently, it was believed that at home you can walk in whatever you want, “no one sees anyway”.
-Interestingly, this habit has largely migrated to modern times.
-From time to time I visit my friends and often see their neighbors going out into the entrance “at home” - to smoke, pick up the newspaper or take out the trash.
-The same people who go out into the street in beautiful clothes, new shoes and with a hairdo, at home they wear anything at home.
+I don’t know why, but often in the USSR it was customary to wear the most shabby clothes at home - at best it was some kind of greasy robe, at worst - blue woolen sweatpants stretched over the knees with torn straps, an old shapeless T-shirt and worn-out slippers.
+I have no version why this was so - apparently, it was believed that you can walk around at home in whatever you want, “no one sees anyway.”
+What’s interesting is that this habit has largely migrated into modern times.
+From time to time I visit friends and often see their neighbors going out to the entrance “at home” - to smoke, pick up a newspaper or take out the trash.
+The same people who go out into the street in beautiful clothes, new shoes and a haircut, wear whatever they like at home.

 9. Believe in domestic superstition

-From old times (from the USSR, and even earlier), many superstitions of everyday life came to our life, such as: not to take out the garbage in the evenings, to be afraid to spill salt, or not to throw out old bread.
-Very many of these superstitions were brought to the city just in Soviet times, with the process of mass urbanization.
-In the old days (especially in rural areas) they really made sense - for example, because of spilled salt (which was very expensive at one time) a quarrel could really break out, and bread was not thrown away for fear of hunger and crop failure - there was a whole rural home separate bag for collecting crusts left over from lunch.
-If the year was fruitful, then the old crackers were fed to the pigs.
+From old times (from the USSR, or even earlier), many everyday superstitions have come into our lives, such as: not taking out the garbage in the evenings, not spilling salt or throwing away dried bread.
+Many of these superstitions were brought to the city during the Soviet era with the process of mass urbanization.
+In the old days (especially in rural areas) they really made sense - for example, because of spilled salt (which at one time was very expensive) a quarrel could really break out, and bread was not thrown away for fear of hunger and crop failure - in rural houses there was a whole separate a bag for collecting crusts left over from lunch.
+If the year was fruitful, the old crackers were fed to the pigs.

-It is obvious that in the 21st century it is simply ridiculous to believe in such superstitions - they have no practical significance and are already practically in no way connected with our modern life.
+Obviously, in the XNUMXst century it is simply ridiculous to believe in such superstitions - they have no practical significance and are no longer connected with our modern life at all.

 Read also on ForumDaily: